trackship/trackship-for-woocommerce/readme.txt

 No. You can fully test out TrackShip and all the features with the free trial Trackers without adding a credit card.
 It is completely up to you if you would like to carry on using TrackShip after your trial has ended).

 == Changelog ==
+= 1.4.5 - 2022-09-26 =
+* Fix - Fix the variation product image issue in Tracking Page
+* Dev - Get shipment status notice on all pages of TrackShip
+* Enhancement - Integration with Integrately added
+* Dev - Filter( exclude_to_send_data_for_provider ) added for do not send Trcking data to TrackShip for specific provider
+* Dev - Compatibility added with AutomateWoo plugin
+* Dev - Tested with WC 6.9.3

 = 1.4.4 - 2022-08-22 =
 * Fix - Fix the fatal error of str_contains function
 * Fix - Fix Bulk send Shipments from Tools